 Now that you know what a foreman is, it’s important to know just what they do.

-Arguably, the primary responsibility of a construction foreman is to supervise a construction project.
-In order to do that, he must communicate with and supervise a variety of different groups.
+Arguably, the primary responsibility of the position is to supervise a construction project.
+In order to do that, he or she must communicate with and supervise a variety of different groups.

 The foreman, for instance, must have an ongoing dialogue with project architects to ensure that construction is true to the original architectural vision.
 He must also guide any outside contractors into working as a unified whole.

 When it comes to the workers, the supervision comes in two parts.
-First, the foreman must ensure workers start and end on time and do not end up working overtime.
+First, the jobsite leader must ensure workers start and end on time and do not end up working overtime.

 So far, you might think the job sounds pretty easy.
 After all, it involves a lot of watching other people work, right?

-However, foremen must do a lot of work, and sometimes in unexpected ways.
+However, role requires a lot of work, and sometimes in unexpected ways.
 This includes studying a small mountain of regulations.

 There are many different sources of such regulations.
 There are state and local regulations, federal regulations, and regulations imposed by upper management.

 Many safety regulations exist for insurance purposes.
-This help ensure the safety of the entire construction crew and also protect management from any nasty lawsuits.
+This helps ensure the safety of the entire construction crew and also protect management from any unnecessary lawsuits.

-If you become a foreman, don’t be surprised if the job includes constantly learning about new rules and regulations!
+If you’re ready for construction management, don’t be surprised if the job includes constantly learning about new rules and regulations!

 Bringing Work Home

-So far, we have mostly focused on things that a construction foreman does while onsite.
+So far, we have mostly focused on things that a construction boss does while onsite.
 However, the job has a number of offsite responsibilities as well.

-At a bare minimum, the foreman must create a work schedule that maximizes coverage while making sure no one is overworked or underworked.
+At a bare minimum, the jobsite leader must create a work schedule that maximizes coverage while making sure no one is overworked or underworked.
 It gets trickier when a project starts falling behind.

 When this happens, the foreman must make adjustments to individual schedules and project priorities to ensure that everything stays on time.

-Finally, the foreman must meet a variety of other people offsite.
+Finally, the role requires meeting with a variety of project stakeholders offsite.
 This includes architects, engineers, and project managers.